Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 I’m going to assume you know the basics of a file.
 If not, I recommend brushing up on some of that information.
 In short, a file only cuts in one direction.

 Typically, that is in the direction of the file if you were holding it by the handle and pushing it away from you.
 Hence the term “push file.”
 Also, most files have two sides; one is coarse while the other is fine.
 That’s not always the case.
 There are plenty of differences when it comes to files.

 Push File Method

 The push file method is most commonly used for sharpening axes.
 The process is fairly simple; push the file over the bit to create a sharp, cutting edge.
 It’s hard to put into words.

 Use the file to create the new cutting-edge.
 Each stroke of the file will remove some metal.
 Do your best to keep both sides even.
 Watch the video above for more information and a better understanding.

 Draw File Method

 Remember, do your best to keep the angle between 25° – 30°.
-Anything greater won’t cut as well and anything less will break easily.
+Anything greater won’t cut very well, and anything less will break easily.
 This applies to the rounded bevel edge as well.
 Make sure both sides are the same.

-Rotate the puck in a clockwise motion over both sides of the cutting edge.
+Rotate the puck clockwise over both sides of the cutting edge.
 Be mindful to spend the same amount of time on both sides to ensure it’s even.
 This will remove the metal shavings and finish putting a nice, sharp edge on your axe.